-After some unanticipated errands this morning, the focus of my stash down efforts today were twofold.
+After some unanticipated errands this morning, the focus of my stash down challenge 2012 efforts today were twofold.

 First, I wanted to finish the six, six-inch granny squares I will be contributing to a community crochet project “Granny Squares for Sandy.”